malcolmlett/training-instrumentation-toolkit/README.md

 * and more generally for identifying the cause of slow training progress

 This project came out of experiments looking into options for improving the "training observability" - ie: improving our ability to observe how the model training algorithm is behaving.
+There's a gap between the tools used in academic literature to investigate these kinds of problems versus what's easy to do out of the box with the likes of TensorFlow and PyTorch.
+I wanted to see what it would take to bridge that gap.
 I'm not seeking to replace existing tooling, rather to suggest some data collection and visualisation approaches that I think would be good to add to existing tooling for TensorFlow and PyTorch.
+In the meantime, this toolkit is easy to incorporate into your existing training pipeline.

 I have intentionally focused on basic plotting via matplotlib so that I could get away from any limitations inherent within the existing plotting tools such as that provided by TensorBoard, Weights & Biases, etc.

 Anyone is free to take what's here and use as a basis for their own work, though attribution would be greatly appreciated.